yucelsen/gulp-starter-kit/README.md

 gulp generate --type component --name search-box --js
 ```

-####--type Parameters
+#### type Parameters
-- components: generate a components file in ./resources/assets/components folder
+- **components**: generate a components file in ./resources/assets/components folder
-- page: generate a page template in ./resources/assets/pug folder
+- **page**: generate a page template in ./resources/assets/pug folder
-- js: generate a .js file template in ./resources/assets/js folder
+- **js**: generate a .js file template in ./resources/assets/js folder
-####--js Parameters
+#### js Parameters
-This parameter is boolean.
+This parameter is optionally.
 When generating components, it also generating .js file

 ## Virtual Host
 If you are using a virtual server in your projects, change the url key so that browsersync can be used.